Nonlinear matrix recovery using optimization on the Grassmann manifold: Numerical experiments

 \subsubsection{Recovery of unions of subspaces}

-We now how the parameters at play affect the recovery for data that follows a union of subspaces model.
+We now illustrate how the parameters at play affect the recovery for data that follows a union of subspaces model.

 \paragraph{Degree of the polynomial features} Deciding which degree $d$ to use in practice requires a careful choice.
 Previous works limit themselves to $d=2$ and $d=3$.
-This is understandable because the lifted dimension $N(n,d)$ increases exponentially with $d$, and so the dimension of the Grassmannian variable in~\eqref{eq:p1} becomes too large and the problem becomes practically intractable for even moderate values of $d$ and $n$.
+This is understandable because the dimension of the features $N(n,d)$ increases exponentially with $d$, and so the dimension of the Grassmannian variable in~\eqref{eq:p1} becomes too large and the problem becomes practically intractable for even moderate values of $d$ and $n$.
 For example, $N(n=20, d=5) = 53130$ while $N(n=20, d=2) = 231$.

-Therefore, the other natural option is to solve the kernel-based problem~\eqref{eq:p1kernel}, where the lifted dimension $N$ does not appear explicitly and the Grassmann has dimension $s\times r$.
-This is attractive because, a priori, $s$ may not be as large as $N$.
-However, there are still some requirements on the number of samples needed to allow recovery.
+Therefore, the other natural option is to solve the kernel-based problem~\eqref{eq:p1kernel}, where the dimension of the feature space $N(n,d)$ does not appear explicitly and the Grassmann has dimension $s\times r$.
+This is attractive because, a priori, $s$ may not be as large as $N(n,d)$.
+However, there are important requirements on the number of samples needed to allow recovery.
 We need to ensure that $s \geq N- q$ where $q$ is the number of linearly independent vectors $v$ such that $v^\top \Phi_d(M) = 0$.
 That is, $s$ needs to be large enough so that $\rank(\Phi_d(M))$ is not limited by $s$ but the dimension of the variety.
 Some analysis in~\cite{Ongie2017} shows that the number of points $s$ needed to allow recovery increases exponentially with $d$.
 For that reason, if $d$ is not small, it is not realistic to solve problems where $s$ is large enough to enable recovery.
 The monomial basis is also known to be ill-conditioned for large degrees.
-Therefore, the performances of these algorithms for recovery are poor beyond very small values of $d$.
-In general, $d=2$ seems to give the best results for the majority of data sets.
+This gives two obstacles to the performances of these algorithms when the degree increases.